grzelkowski/quick-ajax-post-loader/readme.txt

 Yes, developers can use available WordPress hooks and filters to fully customize functionality.

 == Changelog ==

+= 1.7.5 - 2025-07-04 =
+- Resolved post visibility problems in specific configurations when using taxonomy filter buttons.
+- Improved layout stability by preserving container height during AJAX transitions.
+- Refined CSS styling for better visual presentation and smoother content reloads.
+- Enhanced support for multiple AJAX containers on a single page when switching filters.
+- Fixed issue with Polish translation not loading correctly.

 = 1.7.4 - 2025-07-02 =
 - Updated CSS styles for improved layout consistency and better theme compatibility.